Guide

 - Best overall for developers: Foglift combines a first-party MCP server, an open-source CLI, a public REST API, and CI-friendly JSON output with free public-URL Technical Audits.

-- Best AI Visibility MCP for marketing teams: Peec.ai publishes a hosted MCP endpoint for brand visibility, source analysis, competitors, actions, and project setup.
+- Best visibility-data MCP for marketing teams: Peec.ai publishes a hosted MCP endpoint for brand visibility, source analysis, competitors, actions, and project setup.

 - Best agency SEO MCP: Rankability exposes 18 scoped tools for client data, content jobs, rank tracking, AI search reporting, and page audits.